 When it comes to abuse or neglect in a nursing home, the law can be difficult to understand.
-The following are some frequently asked question about nursing home abuse and neglect on Long Island.
+The following are some frequently asked question about nursing home abuse and neglect in New York City and Long Island.

 Q. What laws exist in New York to protect nursing home residents who are neglected or abused?